qbead/qbeadWebsite/content/book/intro.md

 ### Turning on the Small LEDs

-You can also turn on only the small LEDs.
+You can also turn on all of the small LEDs.
-To do this, rather than using `SpinWheel.setLargeLEDsUniform`, you instead can use the line `SpinWheel.setSmallLEDsUniform`.
+To do this, instead of using `SpinWheel.setLargeLEDsUniform`, you can use the line
+`SpinWheel.setSmallLEDsUniform`.
 Like above, the three numbers represent the red, green, and blue components of the color you want to make.